micheleantonazzi/generic-dataset/README.md

 #### How to add fields

 The programmer can also add fields that characterize the sample class, specifying their name and type.
 For each field, *SampleGenerator* automatically creates the getter and setter methods and a function that returns a *DataPipeline* to elaborate this field (only if the field is a numpy array).
 A field can belong to the dataset or not.
-If so, the field value is considered by *DatasetDiskManager* (which saves and loads it from disk), otherwise the field is ignored.
+If so, the field value is considered by *DatasetFolderManager* (which saves and loads it from disk), otherwise the field is ignored.

 ```python
 from generic_dataset.sample_generator import SampleGenerator